Active Ingredient Safety Note

 5. EltaMD UV Clear Broad-Spectrum SPF 46 -- The Protect Step

-EltaMD UV Clear is the sunscreen dermatologists recommend to acne-prone and oily-skin patients, and it earns that reputation.
+EltaMD UV Clear is a strong sunscreen choice for acne-prone and oily skin.
 The formula is a hybrid chemical-mineral (with 9% zinc oxide) that delivers broad-spectrum SPF 46 in a lightweight, non-greasy lotion.
 It includes niacinamide (compounding with your serum and moisturizer) and is fully non-comedogenic.

 No white cast, no pilling, no shine.
 If you've ever had an oily-skin meltdown with sunscreen pilling under makeup at 10 AM, this solves it.